paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-071-labor-management-relations.md

 1–206.
 Agencies or subdivisions of the Department of the Air Force, Department of Defense:

-(a) Headquarters, 24th Air Force and Air Forces Cyber, Joint Force Headquarters, Air Force Space Command, and the following elements under its operational control:
+(a) Headquarters, 24th Air Force and Air Forces Cyber, Joint Force Headquarters, Air Force Space Command [now United States Space Force], and the following elements under its operational control:

 (1) 67th Cyberspace Wing.